pointcarre-app/maths.pm/pms/dataviz2/session_3_b.md

 ### [06_interactive_presentation.py](files/bokeh_server_apps/06_interactive_presentation.py) - Full presentation system 🆕

+This application showcases how Bokeh can be used to create professional, interactive presentations that go far beyond static slides.
+{: .alert .alert-error .alert-soft}

 A complete presentation framework demonstrating the full power of Bokeh server applications.

 **Features:**